nicooga/docker-collectd-elk/README.md

 Here the network name to be defined in `LOGSTASH_NETWORK` would be `dockerelk_logstash` by default.
 Use `docker network ls` to find out the exact name.

+NOTE: If you have a hostname specified with hyphens (`-`), the hostname will be modified to remove them.
+For example, if hostname is `api-01`, the `host` field in index entries will be `api01`